 However, there’s also a downside to the recent proliferation of angel investors.
 More and more, I’m observing angel groups acting like VCs as it relates to diligence, terms and valuations.
 I’ve made dozens of both seed-stage and Series A investments in my career and they’re different animals.

-For me, I always looked for two things in seed opportunities: 1) a compelling market opportunity and 2) an absolutely kick-ass team committed to solving it.
+I’ve always look for two things in seed opportunities: 1) a compelling market opportunity and 2) a talented team committed to solving it.
 That’s it.
 I never thought I deserved more than that in making an investment at a sub $5 million pre-money valuation.
 My Series A criteria added one more component, traction.
-For example, I always looked for things like a few significant enterprise contracts or $100k MRR (for a SaaS business) or evidence of a hyper-engaged customer community.
+For example, I always look for things like a few significant enterprise contracts or real MRR (for a SaaS business) or evidence of a hyper-engaged customer community.

-Unfortunately, I’m seeing more and more angels and angel groups looking for Series A traction at seed-stage pricing.
+Unfortunately, I’m seeing more and more angel groups looking for Series A traction at seed-stage pricing.
 They want to see considerable business momentum but also want pay sub $5 million pre-money valuations.
 They spend oodles of time doing “due diligence” when what they should be doing is spending time with the founders and determining if they think they’ve got the chops, commitment and experience to make a go at it.
-At TechStars we always say that we look for five things when evaluating applications: Team, Team, Team, Market, Idea.
+At Techstars we always say that we look for six things when evaluating applications: Team, Team, Team, Market, Progress, Idea.
 If you distill that, it’s the same thing I describe above: team and opportunity.